Travel Insurance While Pregnant: Best Coverage for Pregnancy

 AXA Travel Insurance: Most Comprehensive Coverage

-AXA's Gold and Platinum plans provide the best pregnancy protection available.
-You'll get coverage for acute pregnancy complications, emergency medical treatment, and hospitalization when you purchase within 14 days of your initial trip deposit.
-AXA's 60-day pre-existing condition lookback period beats most competitors.
-The Platinum plan includes Cancel for Any Reason coverage, giving you flexibility for pregnancy situations that don't qualify as medical complications.
+AXA's Gold and Platinum plans cover acute pregnancy complications, emergency medical treatment and hospitalization.
+Buy within 14 days of your initial trip deposit to qualify.
+The 60-day pre-existing condition lookback period means fewer complications get excluded compared to competitors' 180-day windows.
+The Platinum plan includes CFAR, protecting you from pregnancy situations that don't qualify as medical complications.

 BHTP LuxuryCare: Only Plan Explicitly Covering Pregnancy

-BHTP LuxuryCare stands alone by directly stating it covers situations where travelers "become pregnant and can't travel."
-This clear language eliminates guesswork about whether your pregnancy qualifies for coverage.
-You must purchase BHTP LuxuryCare within 15 days of your initial trip deposit.
-The plan then provides broader pregnancy cancellation coverage than competitors focused solely on medical complications.
+BHTP LuxuryCare covers you if you become pregnant and can't travel.
+No guesswork about whether you qualify.
+Buy within 15 days of your initial trip deposit to get broader pregnancy cancellation coverage than competitors who only cover medical complications.

 Travel Guard: Covers Pregnancy Occurring After Policy Purchase

-Travelex Ultimate plan explicitly states "pregnancy is NOT a pre-existing condition" and covers trip cancellation for unexpected pregnancy discovered after the policy's effective date.
-This language provides reassurance for pregnant travelers worried about pre-existing condition exclusions.
-Travelex does exclude specific conditions including physician-ordered bed rest, hyperemesis gravidarum, morning sickness, and pre-eclampsia.
+Travelex Ultimate treats pregnancy as a non-pre-existing condition and covers trip cancellation for unexpected pregnancy discovered after the policy's effective date.
+Travelex excludes specific conditions, including physician-ordered bed rest, hyperemesis gravidarum, morning sickness and pre-eclampsia.

 Cancel for Any Reason Coverage for Pregnancy

-When CFAR Makes Sense: CFAR coverage costs 40% to 60% more than standard travel insurance policies but provides flexibility standard policies don't offer.
-The average cost for CFAR is 4-5% of your trip cost and allows for 50% to 80% trip reimbursement depending on which company you choose.
-We recommend CFAR if you're planning conception, have irregular cycles, or want protection beyond medical complications.
-It's a low price for lots of cancellation flexibility.
+CFAR coverage costs 40% to 60% more than standard travel insurance policies but provides flexibility that standard policies don't offer.
+The average cost of CFAR is 4% to 5% of the trip cost, with reimbursement of 50% to 80% of trip costs, depending on the provider.
+CFAR works best for travelers planning conception, having irregular cycles or wanting protection beyond medical complications.

 Travel Insurance Companies to Avoid When Pregnant